CraneStation/wasmtime-wasi/docs/Background.md

 environment or even a graphical desktop environment running inside a browser.
 But would it be *really* cool?
 Significantly more cool than, say, an SSH or VNC session to an instance in the cloud?
-Because to do much with it, you'll want a filesystem.
+Because to do much with it, you'll want a filesystem, a network stack, and so on, and there's only so much that browsers will let you do.

 To be sure, it certainly would be cool.
-But there's a tendancy in some circles to think of something like Debian as the natural end goal in a system API and toolchain for WebAssembly.
-I feel this tendancy too.
-So I'm specifically proposing that we not think of it this way.
+But there's a tendency in some circles to think of something like Debian as the natural end goal in a system API and toolchain for WebAssembly.
+I feel this tendancy too myself.
+But it was never really clear how we should make it work.

-WebAssembly isn't a normal hardware ISA, and it isn't well served by forcing it to emulate functionality that is awkward to support.
-So I'm proposing we seek a balance between the needs of applications and the constraints imposed by the natural shape of the platform.
+The insight here is that we can split the design space, rather than trying to solve everything at once.
+We can have a core set of APIs that will be enough for most applications, but that doesn't try to support all of Debian userland.
+This will make implementations more portable, flexible, testable, and robust than if we tried to make every implementation support everything, or come up with custom subsets.

 As mentioned above, there is room for additional optional APIs to be added beyond the core WASI set.
 And there's absolutely a place for